 Those people can then be included as an entitled member of the family group conference.

-People can attend a family group conference as information givers if the coordinator considers they have information and advice that the conference needs to hear to be able to make good decisions and develop positive outcomes.
+People can attend a family group conference as information givers if the coordinator considers they have information and advice that the conference needs to hear.

 Information givers could be key professionals involved with te tamaiti or rangatahi — particularly health and education professionals.
 Members of hapū and iwi might be encouraged if they can provide relevant information, for example, about assistance or how to strengthen connection with hapū or iwi.